 KILLAR TO TISSA over Sachs Pass (150kms / 6-8 hours)

 We cross the Chenab River and ride along a shady cliff road with waterfalls cascading over the road onto the frozen crust of ice that covers the rivers below.
 We stop for a break before the now legendary 50m river crossing that gets deeper and harder the further you get into it.
 Not everybody makes it across without coming off, but everyone comes away with a story at the end of it.

-From here we continue up and over Sachs Pass until we get to a military checkpoint where the adrenalin is seeping out of our pores and we’re waved through.
+From here we continue up and over Sachs Pass until we get to a military checkpoint where the adrenaline is seeping out of our pores and we’re waved through.
 Enjoy the view of the valley before a snaking descent through villages perched on the side of mountains.
-In the afternoon, we’ll reach Tissa and spend the night in a guest house with a great view.
-Photographers usually set up their cameras for some epic time lapse photography from the roof of the guest house.
+In the afternoon, we’ll reach Tissa and spend the night in a guest house with a ridiculous view of the valley below.
+Photographers usually set up their cameras for some epic time lapse photography from the roof of the guest house while we’re barbecuing.

 TISSA TO KHAJJIAR (80km / 3-4 hours)

 We take the forest road that is spotted with small villages, through the valley all the way to until Khajjiar.
 Often called India’s Switzerland, the exquisite glade of has a circumference of approximately 5km.
 Along its fringes, thick forests of Himalayan Cedar climb the slopes, the snow-line rests above these woods.
 There is a 12th century temple dedicated to Khajji Nag that contains life size, wooden images of the Pandavas brothers.

 KHAJJIAR TO DHARAMSALA over Jot Pass (120kms / 5-7 hours)